snl-dakota/dakota/docs/user/usingdakota/studytypes/designofexperiments.rst

 to the number of columns where we are guaranteed to see all the possibilities an equal number of times.

-For example, the following table shows an orthogonal array of strength 2 for :math:`m` = 8, with 7 variables:
+For example, :numref:`dace-table3` shows an orthogonal array of strength 2 for :math:`m` = 8, with 7 variables:

 .. table:: *Orthogonal Array for Seven Variables*